 CANSS attorney, Norman M. Semanko, of Parsons Behle, and Latimer law firm, joined us in 2017.
 Norm recognized as an “Idaho Leader in Law” by the Idaho Business Review in 2016 for his work, brings to our team extensive experience with water resources, environmental, natural resources, public lands, and regulatory issues.

-Norm Semanko in collaboration with the Gonzaga’s University Law Team, along with Responsible Growth*North East Washington and the citizens are working hard to ‘Stop the Smelter’.
-From the beginning, Norm made it clear this battle is to be won in the judicial system as seen from the legal efforts outlined below.
+Norm Semanko in collaboration with the Board of CANSS are working hard to ‘Stop the Smelter’.
+From the beginning, Norm made it clear this battle is to be won in the judicial system.

 Stay strong everyone!
 No Newport Smelter!!

 Remember that we need your donations to continue to move forward in our legal efforts.